fl4p/batmon-ha/README.md

 * `watchdog` stops the program on too many errors (make sure to enable the Home Assistant watchdog to restart the add-on after it exists)

+## Troubleshooting
+* When experiencing connection issues enable `keep_alive`
+* Enable `verbose_log` and check the logs.
+If that is too noisy set `debug: true` in the BMS configuration as described above
+* Power cycle the BMS Bluetooth dongle (or BMS)
+* Try another Bluetooth hardware

 ## Known Issues

 * After a long-lasting bluetooth connection is lost both Daly and JBD dongles occasionally refuse to accept new